uva-slp/git-hw-to-fork/flickr.md

     )
 );
 ```
-You will also need to create a phpflickr folder at /app/vendors/phpflickr/ and dorp phpFlickr into it.
+You could create a phpflickr folder at /app/vendors/phpflickr/ and dorp phpFlickr into it.
 Next, place the Flickr Component into the /app/controllers/components/ folder.
 In the flickr.php component file, you’ll need to specify your API key in the $_api_key variable
 ```php
 var $_api_key='PLACEKEYHERE';
 ```